 Testing in the subgraph model may be trivial.
-A trivial positive answer holds in case the base graph itself has the property (i.e, $G \in \Pi$ ).
-In this case, by the downward-monotonicity of $\Pi$ , every subgraph of G has the property $\Pi$ , which means that testing $\Pi \cap \mathcal{F}G$ in the subgraph model (w.r.t. the base graph G) is trivial.
+A trivial positive answer holds in case the base graph itself has the property (i.e, $G \in \Pi$).
+In this case, by the downward-monotonicity of Π , every subgraph of G has the property Π , which means that testing $\Pi \cap \mathcal{F}G$ in the subgraph model (w.r.t. the base graph G) is trivial.

 Testing in the subgraph model may be easier (than in the BDG model).
-A more interesting case in which testing in the subgraph model may be easier than in the BDG model occurs when the base graph is not in $\Pi$ , but has some suitable property $\Pi'$ that is not related to $\Pi$ .
-In particular, if the base graph is $\mathcal{M}$ -minor free, for some fixed set of graphs $\mathcal{M}$ , then, for any downward-monotone graph property $\Pi$ , testing $\Pi \cap \mathcal{F}G$ in the subgraph model has complexity that is independent of the size of the tested graph, whereas testing $\Pi$ in the BDG model may require query complexity that depends on the size of the tested graph.
-More generally, we consider hyperfinite families of graphs [9], where an n-vertex graph G is t-hyperfinite for $t:(0,1) \to \mathbb{N}$ if, for every $\epsilon > 0$ , removing at most $\epsilon n$ edges from G results in a graph with no connected component of size exceeding $t(\epsilon)$ .
-We mention that minor-free (bounded-degree) graphs are hyperfinite (with $t(\epsilon) = O(1/\epsilon^2)$ ).
+A more interesting case in which testing in the subgraph model may be easier than in the BDG model occurs when the base graph is not in Π , but has some suitable property Π' that is not related to Π .
+In particular, if the base graph is \mathcal{M} -minor free, for some fixed set of graphs \mathcal{M} , then, for any downward-monotone graph property Π , testing $\Pi \cap \mathcal{F}G$ in the subgraph model has complexity that is independent of the size of the tested graph, whereas testing Π in the BDG model may require query complexity that depends on the size of the tested graph.
+More generally, we consider hyperfinite families of graphs [9], where an n-vertex graph G is t-hyperfinite for $t:(0,1) \to \mathbb{N}$ if, for every $\epsilon > 0$, removing at most εn edges from G results in a graph with no connected component of size exceeding $t(\epsilon)$.
+We mention that minor-free (bounded-degree) graphs are hyperfinite (with $t(\epsilon) = O(1/\epsilon^2)$).

-Theorem 1.3 (on the complexity of testing downward-monotone properties of subgraphs of hyperfinite base graphs - see Section 2.2): Let $\Pi$ be a downward-monotone graph property and $\mathcal{G}$ be a family of t-hyperfinite graphs.
-Then, for every bounded-degree base graph G = ([n], E) in $\mathcal{G}$ , testing whether a subgraph of G satisfies $\Pi$ can be done in time that depends only on the proximity parameter $\epsilon$ .
-Furthermore, if $\Pi$ is determined by its connected components (i.e., a graph is in $\Pi$ iff all its connected components are in $\Pi$ ), then its query complexity is $O(t(\epsilon/4)/\epsilon)$ and the tester has one-sided error.
+Theorem 1.3 (on the complexity of testing downward-monotone properties of subgraphs of hyperfinite base graphs (see Section 2.2)): Let Π be a downward-monotone graph property and \mathcal{G} be a family of t-hyperfinite graphs.
+Then, for every bounded-degree base graph G = ([n], E) in \mathcal{G} , testing whether a subgraph of G satisfies Π can be done in time that depends only on the proximity parameter ε .
+Furthermore, if Π is additive (i.e., a graph is in Π iff all its connected components are in Π), then its query complexity is $O(t(\epsilon/4)/\epsilon)$ and the tester has one-sided error.6

-Note that by Theorem 1.3, testing bipartiteness of subgraphs of any (bounded-degree) planar graph G has complexity poly(1/ $\epsilon$ ), whereas (by [17]) testing bipartiteness of n-vertex graphs in the BDG model has complexity $\Omega(\sqrt{n})$ .
+Note that by Theorem 1.3, testing bipartiteness of subgraphs of any (bounded-degree) planar graph G has complexity poly $(1/\epsilon)$, whereas (by [17]) testing bipartiteness of n-vertex graphs in the BDG model has complexity $\Omega(\sqrt{n})$.

+Testing in the subgraph model may not be easier (than in the BDG model).
 On the other hand, there are cases in which the testers provided by Theorem 1.2 are essentially the best possible.
 Indeed, these cases correspond to base graphs that are not hyperfinite.

-Theorem 1.4 (testing c-colorability of subgraphs of general bounded-degree base graphs - see Sections 3.1 and 3.2):
+Theorem 1.4 (testing c-colorability of subgraphs of general bounded-degree base graphs (see Sections 3.1 and 3.2)):